 In other circumstances, clients will approach our firm with a detailed business plan for developing their product or service.
 This business plan may not require that a patent be obtained as quickly as possible, but only that the patent process be undertaken (See our guidance on "Why Should I File a Patent Application").
 In other words, the patent pending status itself is as--or even more--valuable than an issued patent.
 In these circumstances, it frequently does not make sense to conduct the patentability search.
 If the invention is fairly well defined, the application can be tailored sufficiently without a full knowledge of the prior art, and the $2,000 search fee can be avoided.

 Finally, some inventions may be so easy to search that a full patentability search is unnecessary.
 If some keywords must be used to describe the invention, then a simple keyword search of the Internet and patent database can quickly discover relevant prior art (or the lack of any such prior art).
 In these cases, it is not necessary to conduct a full patentability search.
-Instead, the attorneys of Tysver Beck Evans will simply bill you the time necessary to conduct this quick search.
+Instead, the attorneys of Forsgren Fisher McCalmont DeMarea Tysver will simply bill you the time necessary to conduct this quick search.

 Call us.
 We can help.